 5 reasons to bet on farmland investing

 I’m not someone who falls for the “this should be great” sales pitch.
 I like looking at history and assessing my risk and rewards from there.
-And history shows that farmland investing is as safe as S&P 500 or the stock market in general.
+And history shows that farmland investing can be as safe as S&P 500 or the stock market in general.

 But now the fun part.
-Does it make sense that farmland investing should do well in the future?
+Does it make sense that farmland investing could do well in the future?

 In a word, Yes.
 Let’s look at 5 trends that show why:

 1. Demographic trends mean high demand for farms